incodehq/incode-platform/README.md

 ## Known issues ##

 In `1.6.0` a call to `DomainObjectContainer#flush()` is required in order that any newly created objects are populated.
-Note that a flush is performed prior to any repository call, so there may not be any need to call.
+Note that Isis automatically performs a flush prior to any repository call, so in many cases there may not be any need to call flush explicitly.

+## Change Log ##

+* `1.6.1` - ...
+* `1.6.0` - re-released as part of isisaddons, with classes under package `org.isisaddons.module.audit`

 ## Legal Stuff ##